steves-underwater-paradise/stevesrealisticsleep/README.md

 A: Yes!
 The speed of the night scales linearly for each player that's sleeping at the same time.

 - Q: Does only the server need this mod or does the client need it too?
-A: Only the server needs this mod (but it works on the client too if you're going to host LAN or play singleplayer)
+A: Only the server needs this mod (but it works on the client too if you're going to host LAN or play singleplayer).
+There's optional clientside support for the cloud speed multiplier.

 - Q: Can you still avoid rain/thunder by sleeping?
 A: Yes.
 After sleeping until dawn the weather will become clear.
 I might make this configurable in the future, let me know if you want this.